The Nine Essentials To Mastering Age Regression Work

 VIII.
 You must tie the AR experience with the goals of the client.

-Because I do a lot of training in this area and follow up on my student's success, I have the opportunity to learn about some of the pit-falls that some of those new to using this therapy find themselves in.
-If this process is not done right, there is a good chance that you client will not come back for subsequent sessions needed to complete the work (i.e., forgiveness therapy).
+Because I do a lot of training in this area and follow up on my student's success, I have the opportunity to learn about some of the pit-falls that some of those new to using this hypnosis find themselves in.
+If this process is not done right, there is a good chance that you client will not come back for subsequent sessions needed to complete the work (i.e., forgiveness work).

 If your client is left feeling upset after the session then you have ended the session too soon.
 Insufficient work was done at the Informed Child stage of the work.
 When this is done correctly and thoroughly, your client will feel a great sense of relief, and want to do more work with you.

 Another common mistake is to not tie what was done in the age regression directly to the reason that your client came in to your office.
 Some clients will easily see the connection in what was done in the age regression and the issue that brought her in.
 After all this is an insight technique.
 But some clients are more insightful than others, so it is good procedure to tie it all together before emerging the client.
 For example, you might say something like this to the client, in the case of working with weight loss, "Now you see how that feeling that you have been carrying around inside of you is not physical hunger at all.
 That is why you always thought that you felt "hungry."
 You were trying to feed the fear.
 But there is nothing you could eat that could take that fear away.
 But, because of what you experienced today, that feeling has been completely resolved and now you feel safe and calm inside.
 That old feeling is gone forever and you find that now you have control over your food intake (and so on)."

 IX.
 You must drive the change home.